 What if my son has a birthday while he is at camp?

 We celebrate big!
 Throughout the day a camper with a birthday will be celebrated by his cabin and tribe.
 At lunch the entire dining hall will sing the traditional birthday song for your son while he blows out the candles on his own cookie cake that he will share with his cabin.

 My camper is a picky eater.
 What kind of food do you serve?

 We have a wide variety of balanced foods we offer at each meal and encourage our campers to try new things.
 Breakfast can include eggs, bacon, toast, fruit and cereal.
 Lunch and dinner may include choices such as chicken fingers, lasagna, baked chicken, mashed potatoes and veggies.
 There is a fresh fruit and salad bar at lunch and dinner meal times.
 We also offer a delicious vegetarian buffet for any vegetarian camper.

 Our kitchen staff is eager to accommodate dietary needs.
 A dietary specialist oversees those accommodations.
 Any food allergies should be discussed in advance to ensure that we can accommodate your son’s needs.

 Is the waterfront safe?

 Rockmont adheres to the very highest of health and safety standards for summer camps.
 Our boys camp has been accredited by the American Camp Association since 1961, confirming that we comply with standards formulated to promote safe and professional practices in all phases of camp operation including the site, health and safety, food service, staff and program.
-Our Waterfront Director, Jim Hinton trains and manages a robust lifeguard staff that keep a vigilant watch of the campers while swimming and boating.
+Our Waterfront Director, Lauren Clifford trains and manages a robust lifeguard staff that keep a vigilant watch of the campers while swimming and boating.

 How do you hire staff?